 - The cover sheet should be appended to a current CV and include the following information in the order listed here: (A) name of applicant, (B) faculty rank, (C) department, (D) university mailing address and extension, (E) applications pending or funding expected for the same period or the same research, (F) type of grant (I or II), and (G) title of research project.
 Please indicate previous funding, both internal and external.
 Faculty members who have received an A&S grant within the last 5 years should also submit a brief (1 to 2 paragraph) statement describing the results of the project(s) funded. - 2.
-The abstract (100-200 words) should summarize the proposal in simple terms. - 3.
-The proposal should be written in such a manner that members of the Committee who are not experts in your field can understand your proposal.
+The abstract (100-200 words) should summarize the proposal in simple terms.

+- 3. The proposal should be written in such a manner that members of the Committee who are not experts in your field can understand your proposal.
 Technical jargon should be avoided.
-Applicants are encouraged to bear in mind that the evaluators represent a wide range of disciplines in the Humanities, Natural Sciences, and Social Sciences.
+Applicants are encouraged to bear in mind that the evaluators represent a wide range of disciplines in the humanities, natural sciences, and social sciences.
 The proposal should contain: (A) a statement of the problem; (B) the objectives and expected significance of the research; (C) if applicable to your field, the relationship of the research to the present state of knowledge in the field (with appropriate bibliographic references), a description of your own related previous work or, for applicants in writing or the arts, representative samples of your work; and (D) methods or procedure (how you expect to reach the stated objectives) and, if applicable, a description of data collection techniques and analysis.
-The proposal itself should be limited to six double-spaced pages including bibliographic references.
+The proposal itself should be limited to six doublespaced pages including bibliographic references.
 No offprints, photocopies, tapes or other examples of previous work should be enclosed.
-Proposals that do not follow this format will not be reviewed.

-4. The title sheet and self-addressed envelope will be returned to the applicant to verify receipt of the proposal.
+Proposals that do not follow this format will not be reviewed. - 4.
+The title sheet and self-addressed envelope will be returned to the applicant to verify receipt of the proposal.

-Copies: Twelve copies of the application should be sent to either of the Committee Co-Chairs, Kay Brummond (Department of Chemistry/803-B Chevron Science Center) or Renate Blumenfeld-Kosinski (Department of French and Italian Languages and Literatures/1328 Cathedral of Learning).
+Copies: Twelve copies of the application should be sent to the Committee Chair, Kay Brummond (Department of Chemistry/803-B Chevron Science Center).